tvancott42/tv0724/README.md

 swapped in.

 ### How to test or run
-- Integration tests for the overall rental calculation logic can be found in IntegrationTests
+- Integration tests for the overall rental calculation logic can be found in IntegrationTests.
-- The app can be run as a console app where you can input values manually for tool rental checkout and see user-friendly error messaging
+- The app can be run as a console app where you can input values manually for tool rental checkout and see user-friendly error messaging.